Kenya at the 2016 Summer Paralympics: Athletics

 Kenyan athletes had to miss the 2015 IPC Athletics World Championships in Doha, Qatar because of a lack of funding, caused by the government failing to release funds on time.
-The funds of Sh8 million for 19 athletes had been approved by the government prior to the team heading to the African Games in Brazzaville, Congo in September.
+The funds of Sh8 million for 19 athletes had been approved by the government prior to the team heading to the African Games in Brazzaville, Republic of the Congo, in September.
 The government said they had no money to pay for participation as the government was broke.
-None of the Kenyan athletes going to the World Championships had yet qualified for Rio.
+None of the Kenyan athletes going to the World Championships had yet qualified for Rio de Janeiro.
 Kenyan athletes had qualified for the World Championships after their performance at the 2015 African Championships in Tunisia.
 At that event, the Kenyan squad won four gold, four silver and three bronze medals.
 Kenyan athletes had also missed the 2013 IPC Athletics World Championships as a result of funding issues.
 Athletes impacted by the lack of funding and being unable to attend the 2015 World Championships included 1500m T11 world record holder Samuel Muchai.
-The Kenyan NPC hopes they can get wild card draws in athletics that will allow the club to send track and field competitors to Rio.
+The Kenyan NPC hopes they can get wild card draws in athletics that will allow the club to send track and field competitors to Rio de Janeiro.

-Kenya was scheduled to send 19 athletes to compete at the Rio Games.
+Kenya was scheduled to send 19 athletes to compete at the Rio de Janeiro Games.
 The delegation was also scheduled to include 10 guides and 16 other officials.
 Three of the spots for Kenya were wildcards.
-Most of the members who qualified for Rio did so at an IPC Athletics competition in Marrakech, Morocco.
+Most of the members who qualified for Rio de Janeiro did so at an IPC Athletics competition in Marrakesh, Morocco.

 The athletics team included Henry Kirwa.
 He competed at the 2008 and 2012 Games, and had also been a United Nations named Kenyan of the Year.
-Kirwa won bronze in Rio in the 1,500 metres event.
+Kirwa won bronze in Rio de Janeiro in the 1,500 metres event.

 Nelly Nasimiyu was also part of the delegation.
-Scheduled to compete in the T12 1500m event, they had a wildcard invitation to Rio.
+Scheduled to compete in the T12 1500m event, they had a wildcard invitation to Rio de Janeiro.
 Other team members included Samuel Muchai, Henry Kirwa, Wilson Bii, Erick Sang, Nancy Chelagat and Henry Sugi.
 Kenya had originally nominated 28 athletes to participate in athletics, but the IPC only accepted 19.